What are ELTs

 How to Apply ELT in a Scenario

-Now the last step is to apply the ELT to the econ model (either Capex or Expense) in the scenario table.
-Following our example, after creating a scenario, you can navigate to the Capex column and click on "Choose Capex".
+Now the last step is to apply the ELT to the econ model in the scenario table.
+After creating a scenario, you can navigate to the Capex column and click on "Choose Capex" (or other Economic Assumption name).

 You can apply the ELT on an existing model or add it to a new model.
-In both instances, you'll need to be in "Advanced View".
-To add the ELT, you can select "+ Lookup Row" and double click on the red cell to get a list of all Capex ELTs in your project.
+To add the ELT, you can select "+ Lookup Row" and double click on the red cell to get a list of all ELTs for that type of Economic Assumption in your project.
 After selecting the ELT, it will populate in the top table (line items) and bottom table (actual ELT).
-You can then enter a name for the Capex model and "save as" or just "save" if you have an existing model.
-Same exact workflow applies to Expense ELTs.
+You can then enter a name for the model and "save as" or just "save" if you have an existing model.

 Visualizing Items Coming From ELTs